 Patients & Families

-The RhizoKids Conference 2017, which was held on the Children’s Harbor Lake Martin campus July 19-23, welcomed 21 RhizoKids and their families from all over the world to Alabama.
+The RhizoKids Conference, which is held on the Children’s Harbor Lake Martin campus, welcomes RhizoKids and their families from all over the world to Alabama.
 This annual conference organized by RhizoKids International is an opportunity for scientists to present findings from their research, and interview each family to obtain the medical history of their RCDP child.

 Rhizomelic Chondrodysplasia Punctata (RCDP) is a genetic disorder that is a fatal form of dwarfism, and it is rare – affecting fewer than 100 children worldwide.
 Currently, there is no treatment and no cure for RCDP.